MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-get-started.md

 # Get started with app governance

-Learn how to get started using the app governance add-on feature for Microsoft Defender for Cloud Apps.

-## Prerequisites

 To activate a license for the [app governance add-on for Defender for Cloud Apps](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance#what-is-the-app-governance-add-on-feature-for-microsoft-defender-for-cloud-apps), first check that you satisfy the following prerequisites:

 1. Verify your account has the [appropriate level of licensing](#licensing-for-app-governance).
 App governance is an add-on feature for Defender for Cloud Apps, and so to activate the app governance license Defender for Cloud Apps must be present in your account as either a standalone product or as part of the various license packages.